chrismo/platform-ws-services/JOURNAL.md

 I'm not seeing tests, I don't think?
 I see some things with Test in the name of the constants, but these don't seem like unit tests?
 I should read up on TDD stuff in Go.

+---

+Being a go n00b, trying to get the older versions of RethinkDB and (especially) gorethink installed is leaving a little hair on my desk.

+`go get` apparently has no version support for either pre-built pkg or tag/branch from github?

+Settled on `go get -u github.com/dancannon/gorethink` then cd to the $GOPATH src and `git co v1.0.0` and `go install` from there.
+We'll see.

+---

+Got through README with a success seed, run and curl.
+The output is slightly different than the README had, so I've updated that.